Kisii, Kenya: Climate

-The city frequently receives thunderstorms, and some thirty people in Kisii die each year from lightning strikes because of their frequency and because many of the area's structures have metal roofs.
+Kisii frequently experiences thunderstorms, and an estimated thirty residents die annually due to lightning strikes because of their frequency and partly because many buildings have metal roofs.

 Arts

 Soapstone carving is the predominant craft in Kisii.
 Kisii town is home to the best soapstone carvers in the continent.
 Their products are very popular in Europe and USA.
-Kisii is a favorite stopover for tourists who want a taste of the exquisite Kisii carvings.
+Kisii is a favourite stopover for tourists who want a taste of the exquisite Kisii carvings.
 Kisii town is also the venue for the annually held Gusii Cultural Festival, an event focusing on the cultural heritage of the Gusii community.

 Sports

-Football (soccer) of national league status is played at Gusii Stadium and other surrounding grounds.
-Shabana Football Club is based in Kisii town; it has been a popular soccer club in Gusiiland and has featured in the Kenya national premier league for many years.
-Formed by V. Dogo Khan, the proprietor of Shabana Hardware Stores as an incentive to his store employees in the mid-1980s, it grew to be a strong football team which in its successful run, attracted and recruited star players from local high schools and talented individual players living or working in the municipality.
-However, its team performance has lately be relegated down to national 2nd Division league after losing most of its star players to other local and international teams for economic reasons.
+Football (soccer) of Kenya Premier League status is played at Gusii Stadium and other surrounding grounds.
+Shabana Football Club is based in Kisii town; it has been a popular soccer club in Gusiiland and had featured in the Kenya national premier league for many years.

 Track sports such as athletics meetings are popular with the town's residents and Gusiiland in general.
 Such meetings are held during schools' and colleges' sports season in mid year.
 Other sports in town include volleyball, basketball and netball which attract a diverse participation.
 Gusii Stadium has been a popular venue for these meetings for many years.
 Lastly, golf is mainly played by middle- or upper-income residents who are members of the Kisii Golf & Sports Club, a private members' club in the municipality.
 This trend is one of the remnants of a tradition that was borrowed from former British settlers by the emerging Kenyan Africa-educated and elite.
 Many towns in the nation host vast golf courses; Kisii is one of them.